Privacy Policy

 This Privacy Policy explains how Halora ("the App", "we", "us", "our") handles information when you use the Halora iOS application.
 Halora is operated by:

-Oliver Kornmann Germany Email: halorasupport@gmail.com
+Lennox Kornmann Germany Email: halorasupport@gmail.com

 This Privacy Policy applies to your use of the Halora iOS App distributed via the Apple App Store.
 It does not apply to any third-party services or websites that may be linked from the App.